-Not only are sweet potatoes readily available, inexpensive, and delicious, there are many other reasons to love these yummy vegetables.† Here are 9:
+Not only are sweet potatoes readily available, inexpensive, and delicious, they have many other benefits for your health.
+Here are 9:

 1. They are high in vitamin B6.
 Vitamin B6 helps reduce the chemical homocysteine in our bodies.
-Homocysteine has been linked with degenerative diseases, including the prevention of heart attacks.
+Homocysteine has been linked with degenerative diseases, including heart attacks.

 2. They are a good source of vitamin C. While most people know that vitamin C is important to help ward off cold and flu viruses, few people are aware that this crucial vitamin plays an important role in bone and tooth formation, digestion, and blood cell formation.
-It helps accelerate wound healing, produces collagen which helps maintain skinís youthful elasticity, and is essen≠tial to helping us cope with stress.
+It helps accelerate wound healing, produces collagen which helps maintain skin’s youthful elasticity, and is essential to helping us cope with stress.
 It even appears to help protect our body against toxins that may be linked to cancer.

 3. They contain Vitamin D which is critical for immune system and overall health at this time of year.
 Both a vitamin and a hormone, vitamin D is primarily made in our bodies as a result of getting adequate sunlight.
 You may have heard about seasonal affective disorder (or SAD, as it is also called), which is linked to inadequate sunlight and therefore a vitamin D deficiency.
 Vitamin D plays an important role in our energy levels, moods, and helps to build healthy bones, heart, nerves, skin, and teeth, and it supports the thyroid gland.